ibm-cloud-docs/containers/cs_cluster_plan_network.md

 #### Using a gateway-enabled cluster
 {: #gateway}

-Keep your compute workloads private and allow limited public connectivity to your classic cluster by enabling a gateway on the cluster's network..
+Keep your compute workloads private and allow limited public connectivity to your classic cluster by enabling a gateway on the cluster's network.
 {: shortdesc}

 <p>